mathiasertl/django-ca/docs/source/changelog/TBR_2.5.0.rst

     verification.
   * The directory is mapped in the tutorial instead of ``./localsettings.yaml``.
 This allows the user to split configuration variables as well.
+  * Provide and use a proper certbot deployment hook script to setup automatic certificate renewal.
   * Configuration and web server volumes are now mounted read-only.

 ************